inancdericioglu/inancdericioglu.github.io/_posts/2019-5-27-CNN_Text_Classification.md

 It’s important to note that these token values do not have much conventional meaning.
 That is, we typically think of the value 1 being close to 2 and farther from 1000.
 We think of the value 10 as an average of 2 and 18, as another example.
 However, the word tokenized as 1 is not necessary any more similar to the word tokenized as 2 than it is with a word tokenized as 1000.
 Typical notions of numeric distance do not tell us anything about the relationships between individual words.

-So, we have to take another encoding step; ideally one that either gets rid of the numerical order of these tokens or one that represents the relationships between words.
+So, we have to take another encoding step; ideally, one that either gets rid of the numerical order of these tokens or one that represents the relationships between words.

 ### One-Hot Vectors